deepak469/cloudConfig/README.md

 in-container: The executable, frameworks and the entire JVM is packaged in one go, using a container technology like Docker, Kubernetes, etc

 The best way is to go for in-container as this ensures that the development, testing, deployment environments are same for every one and it is best from Devops perspective.

+ProblemStatement:
+As part of this course, you will be developing a SIM activation portal as the final project.

+SIM activation portal automates the SIM activation process for the customers.

+While purchasing the SIM, customer has to provide customer details such as first name, last name, email, dob etc.. along with ID proof to the provider.
+Customer gets a starter SIM kit with SIM details.

+Customer can activate the SIM through the portal by providing the SIM number which is present in the starter kit along with service number (mobile number).

+SIM activation process involves following steps.

+SIM validation

+Show special offer

+Customer validation based on email and date of birth

+Customer details and email confirmation

+Update address details

+Customer ID proof validation

+Summary of the request details to proceed with SIM activation.

+Implementation
+ Develop a SIM activation portal by identifying and implementing required microservices for the given user stories.

+Download user stories document here

+Required UI ( developed using Bootstrap, jQuery and HTML5) is provided.
+Download it here

+You will have to implement services and test the end-to-end flow for user stories.

+ Include below given features

+Route requests through API Gateway

+Provide security to REST points

+Implement fallback mechanism at service and gateway level

+Use Feign client for services interaction

+Use centralized configuration

+Trace the requests and log the details into a file

+Implement a feature to monitor the services

+For better understanding, application flow is provided through video in the next page.